 Zometa and Osteonecrosis of the Jaw

-It is important that your healthcare professional check your progress at regular visits after you start taking Zometa, even if your condition improves.
-Tell your healthcare professional right away if you experience any of the following symptoms while taking Zometa:
+As an intravenously administered drug, Zometa should only be taken under the supervision of your healthcare professional.
+Follow your doctor's orders regarding Zometa dosing.
+It's important that your healthcare professional check your progress during regular visits after you start taking Zometa, even if your condition improves.
+Tell your doctor right away if you experience any of the following symptoms while taking Zometa:

 These could be signs of serious kidney problems.

 Zometa may cause side effects, both common and less serious conditions and severe side effects that you should immediately tell your doctor about.
 If you experience any of these symptoms severely or persistently, tell your doctor:

 - Redness or swelling in the place where you received your injection

 - Upset stomach or stomach pain